martinfuchs/DepthKit/README.md

 In the open source spirit, we've also made the plans available online to enable you to make your own mount if you have access to the tools:

- * *Laser Cutter* Download the laser cut mount plans
+ * **Laser Cutter** Download the laser cut mount plans
- * *Woodshop* a mount from angle cut angle iron
+ * **Woodshop** a mount from angle cut angle iron
- * *Makerbot* print a mount using several community created MakerBot plans
+ * **Makerbot** print a mount using several community created MakerBot plans

 <MOUNTING IMAGES>

 #### Checkerboard
 Print out the A4 or A3 <LINK> checkerboard PDF's in black and white on matte paper.
 Mount them to something flat, like a board or foam core, looking out for wrinkles and bends.
 It also helps attach an angled bit to the back for hanging off of a stand.

-Once you have all the items in the check.
+Once you have all the items in the checklist, you're ready to calibrate the cameras!

-### 2) CALIBRATE
+### 2) Calibrate
 **The next step is determine the physical position of the two cameras relative to one another mathematically.** This allows the software combine mash up the two data streams into one 3D scene.

 #### Pick the right setting to calibrate
-Calibration requires some ambient infrared (IR) light.
+Calibration requires some ambient infrared light in the room.
 The sun is a good source but can be too bright if it's direct.
 The best setting is a living room or studio with some large windows where you can get filtered sunlight without it being direct.
 Bear in mind that some windows block sunlight with treated glass.
 If that's not an option, having access to film lights that emit heat, such as halogen or tungsten, will work.
 We've also had good luck with IR light arrays such as [this one](We recommend getting IR lights like [this one](http://www.amazon.com/dp/B0002J1JFE/).

 #### Attach the cameras together
 **Mount the cameras** Using the mounting solution from above fix the HD camera to the depth sensor.
 Shooting requires that the cameras not be subject to move in relationship to one another not move at all after you've calibrated.
 So make sure everything's locked down tight.